cosmos/cosmos-sdk/docs/building-modules/genesis.md

 ### `InitGenesis`

 The `InitGenesis` method is executed during [`InitChain`](../core/baseapp.md#initchain) when the application is first started.
 Given a `GenesisState`, it initializes the subset of the state managed by the module by using the module's [`keeper`](./keeper.md) setter function on each parameter within the `GenesisState`.

+The [module manager](./module-manager.md#manager) of the application is responsible for calling the `InitGenesis` method of each of the application's modules, in order.
+This order is set by the application developer via the manager's `SetOrderGenesisMethod`, which is called in the [application's constructor function](../basics/app-anatomy.md#constructor-function)

 See an [example of `InitGenesis` from the nameservice tutorial](https://github.com/cosmos/sdk-application-tutorial/blob/master/x/nameservice/genesis.go#L39-L44).